AvivYaniv/Cortex/README.md

 <br/>

-@@@ TODO CONTINUE :

 #### 5.5.2.
 API URLs
 The API server utilities [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/). <br/>

-INFO!
-The API URLs format mentioned in API service easily support any other web-framework as described in [API URLs](https://github.com/AvivYaniv/Cortex/blob/master/README.md#552-api-urls) in this document. <br/>
+The API URLs format mentioned in API service easily support any other web-framework  URLs format. <br/>

-@@@ TODO CONTINUE :
+To get URLs in other costume format, call the `get_custom_api_url` function in [API URLs](https://github.com/AvivYaniv/Cortex/blob/master/cortex/api/api_urls.py), with your costume `dictionary` as parameter which describes how to translate URLs components. <br/>

+EXAMPLE!
+Take a look at DICT_FLASK in [API Server](https://github.com/AvivYaniv/Cortex/blob/master/cortex/api/api_server.py), as well as  the DICT_ARGUNETS in [API URLs](https://github.com/AvivYaniv/Cortex/blob/master/cortex/api/api_urls.py) which is used to python-format components in the URLs. <br/>

 ### 5.6.
 GUI
 @@@ TODO CONTINUE :